imaphatduc/cubecubed/docs/reference/classes/Axes.md

 • **def\_cubiconBase**: `Selection`<`any`, `unknown`, `HTMLElement`, `any`\>

-The HTML tag that represents this cubicon.
+The SVG element that represents this cubicon.

 #### Inherited from